6.3 Additional Features

 Figure 6.13: Content packs in Cuis-Smalltalk

-To use one particular icon of a given content pack, you specify its size, the name of the content pack it belongs to and the icon name without the file extension:
+To use one particular icon of a given content pack, you specify its size, the name of the content pack it belongs to, and the icon name without the file extension:

 Theme current fetch: #('16x16' 'actions' 'appointment-new')

-Now you may want to use alternative icons, this is where you use the IconImporter class:
+Several icons come with a shortcut found in the Theme class.
+Now you may want to use alternative icons; this is where you use the IconImporter class:

 Feature require: 'UI-Graphic-Import'

-It lets you import both PNG and SVG graphic files and scale them at different square sizes.
+Beware, it installs the SVG package too and its dependencies.
+It lets you import both PNG and SVG graphic files and scale them to different square sizes.
 You create an instance with a path where to search for the icons:

 icons := IconImporter path: '/home/dev/Dynamic-Book/icons'

 Then you ask for a Form or an ImageMorph of a given icon.
-To use the file group.svg located in '/home/dev/Dynamic-Book/icons' as an icon and to scale it as a 32x32 pixels form, you write
+To use the file group.svg located in '/home/dev/Dynamic-Book/icons' as an icon and to scale it as a 32x32 pixels form, you write:

 icons getForm: #group32